just-buildsystem/justbuild/doc/tutorial/just-serve.md

           --tls-client-cert <path_to_client_cert> --tls-client-key <path_to_client_key> [...]
 ```

+Note that the serve configuration file requires location objects to be
+specified (which can be relative to the system root or to the current user's
+home directory), while the command line argument paths are expected to be
+either relative to the invocation directory or absolute.

 ### Known repositories

 A simple way to maintain the dependencies of a project is to store its list of